Pre-Book/docs/docs/setup/playbooks/stock.md

 Plug in your USB, and pick your flashing software of choice below:

 === "Rufus (recommended)"
+    !!! win "This app only works on Windows."
     Download Rufus from [rufus.ie](https://rufus.ie).
 Get the normal x64 version, or the ARM64 version if you're currently using ARM64 Windows.

     ![rufus-site](../../assets/rufus-site.png)